mgkwill/kolla/doc/quickstart.rst

 Checkout the :doc:`image-building` for more advanced build configuration.

-Before running the below instructions, ensure the Docker daemon is running or the build process will fail.
+Before running the below instructions, ensure the docker daemon is running or the build process will fail.
 To build images using default parameters run:

 ::